nodeshift/tutorial/README.md

 For information on how to configure the `prom-client` library see the [prom-client documentation](https://github.com/siimon/prom-client#prometheus-client-for-nodejs---).

 You can install a local Prometheus server to graph and visualize the data, and additionally to set up alerts.
-For this workshop you'll use Prometheus once you've deployed your application to Kubernetes.
+For this workshop, you'll use Prometheus once you've deployed your application to Kubernetes.

 ### 4. Building your Application with Docker

 Before you can deploy your application to Kubernetes, you first need to build your application into a Docker container and produce a Docker image.
-This packages your application along with all of its dependencies in a ready to run format.
+This packages your application along with all of its dependencies in a ready-to-run format.

 NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides a number of best-practice Dockerfile templates that can be used to build your Docker container and produce your image.